 Grant applications may be submitted by only one applicant CSO (main applicant).
-The GPSA encourages applicant CSOs to partner with other CSOs; however, only the main applicant CSO would be the recipient of GPSA grant funding and thus fiduciary responsible for such funds.
+The GPSA encourages applicant CSOs to partner with other CSOs.
+While only the main applicant CSO can be the recipient of GPSA grant funding (and thus fiduciary responsible for such funds), it can transfer a portion of grant funds to partner CSOs as explained below.
 Proposals may put forth two types of partnerships: